-We are half way through summer and that can lead to summertime boredom.
-The summer break can go by so quickly.
-In some places, kids are already heading back to school.
-For others, like my son, they still have a month left of summer vacation.
+As crazy as it sounds, summer vacation can lead to summertime boredom.
+Kids are always so excited to get out of school, whether that happens in May or June.
 But what is a parent to do when their kid comes up and says “Mom, I’m bored!”?
 It may be easy to come up with things to do for the first few weeks, but after a while, it can be tough.
-So today, I am sharing some summer boredom busters to help kids and parents make it through the rest of the summer.
+So today, I am sharing some summer boredom busters to help kids and parents make it through the summer.
 These will be a mix of fun and educational activities that your child can participate in.

 This post may contain affiliate links.
 This means that should you make a purchase after following one of these links I may receive a small commission at no extra cost to you.